CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Sensitive data encryption and upload (default, less than 100 GB)

-SD Connect allows you to encrypt and upload files or folders directly from your web browser (for file smaller than 100 GB).
+SD Connect allows you to encrypt and upload files or folders directly from your web browser (for files smaller than 100 GB).
 With the following workflow, the file will be **encrypted by default** with the services encryption key (also called here Sensitive data public key).
 In this manner,  encrypted files will be safely stored in SD Connect and can be directly analysed using other Sensitive Data services components (for example, in SD Desktop).
 However, you will not be yet able to decrypt the files after downloading without extra steps, which might require our support.
-We are developing a new feature that will simplify the download option.
+We are developing a new feature to simplify the download option.

 The necessary steps are the following:

 1- To upload folders and files to SD Connect, use the **drag and drop function**.
 You can also use the **upload** icon in the SD Connect browser window to select and upload files.

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">